mcaliman/mcaliman.github.io/_posts/en/java/2016-11-01-limit-class-inheritance.md

 tags: [java, oop, en, code]
 permalink: /java/can-you-limit-inheritance/
 ---
-One of the questions you might get at an interview or a certification or a simple test concerning the Java language is the following:
-How can you limit inheritance for a class?
+One of the questions you might get at an interview or a certification is: How can you limit inheritance for a class?
-The commonly accepted answers for this question are
+The commonly accepted answers to this question are:

 1. Commenting with `//` or `/* */`
 2. By making all constructors `private`.
-3. Rendering the class `final`
+3. Declaring the class `final`.
-4. Rendering all methods `final`
+4. Declaring all methods `final`.

 Number 1: Commenting with `//` or `/* */`
-Number 1.
-Few people give it.
-Yet you probably also use this solution often.
+Few people provide this answer, yet you probably use this solution often.
 It just doesn't seem like an answer to an interview.
-Wrong.
-If it makes you more comfortable you can give it as the last answer, for me that's a bonus.
-Think about it, spoiler: you'll find more at the end of the post.
+If it makes you more comfortable, you can give it as the last answer; for me, that's a bonus.

-Number 2: Making all builders `private`
+Number 2: Making all constructors `private`
-Number 2. is about the fact that if all constructors are `private` the inheritance game doesn't work, try compiling these two classes
+If all constructors are `private`, inheritance does not work.
+Try compiling these two classes:

 ```java
 public class AClass {